-When a defective medical device causes injury or death, medical device litigation may help victims receive compensation for medical expenses, lost wages, pain and suffering, and other damages.
-Our medical attorneys represent individuals or loved ones of those who have been harmed by defective medical devices who have filed lawsuits against the manufacturers of those devices.
+When a defective medical device causes injury or death, medical device litigation may help victims receive compensation for medical expenses, lost wages, pain, and suffering, and other damages.
+Our medical attorneys represent individuals or loved ones of those who have been harmed by defective medical devices which have filed lawsuits against the manufacturers of those devices.

 Beasley Allen’s medical attorneys are currently investigating cases of injury or death related to the following defective medical devices:

 Some older artificial hips used during hip replacements, made within the last decade, use a metal cup liner designed to be more durable than cup liners made with other materials.
 However, many metal-on-metal hip implants have failed prematurely – often within five years of implantation.
 The devices have also been shown to release metal ions into the bloodstream; a condition called metallosis, which causes inflammation and bone erosion.
 Physicians advise people who have undergone hip replacements and have, or think they have, a metal-on-metal implant to contact their orthopedic surgeon even if the joint appears to be functioning well to rule out premature failure or metallosis.

 Despite the overall high success rate in knee replacement surgeries, patients may still experience problems if their knee replacement device is defective.
 These patients require revision surgery to remove and replace the device.
 Defective knee implant problems include loosening the tibial component at the implant-cement interface, which can cause pain when applying weight to the affected knee, swelling, and decreased range of motion.

 Medical devices range from simple instruments such as tongue depressors and thermometers to retail or prescribed devices such as blood sugar meters and surgically implanted devices like artificial hips and surgical mesh.
 They are designed to restore health and improve quality of life.
 And they are widely used.